Reuh/anselme/doc/language.md

 text!
 ```

+How the data returned by a Text event is structured is detailled in the [API documentation](api.md#texteventdata).

 ### Choices

 Choice events are intended to represent a player choice in the host game.
 Each choice event in the buffer list is intended to represent a distinct choice.